Prescription & OTC Drug Lawyer for Birth Defect Cases

 If your son or daughter was born with birth defects as the result of a drug you took while pregnant, call an Ohio drug injury lawyer at Kisling, Nestico & Redick at 1-800-HURT-NOW.
 Birth defects can lead to long-term or even life-long physical, medical, financial, and emotional consequences for you and your child.
 Let us assess your situation and advise you on your legal rights.

-Drugs That May Cause Birth Defects
+Prescription Drugs That May Cause Birth Defects

 The following are medications that have been linked to an increased risk of birth defects: